Skip to Content

 For us, the shoulder season is the best time to visit Italy.
 The months in spring (March to May) and autumn (September to November) are particularly great times.

-You’ll find the best deals in the winter months.
 But then you have to contend with cold and possibly wet weather.
 And many hotels and restaurants in tourist areas that aren’t major cities shut down in winter.

-Decide where to go in Italy
+Where to go in Italy for the first time?

 Instead, we recommend choosing maybe two or three of the country’s top destinations – and returning for the rest at a later date.